FriedCheese2006/immich-pet-tagger/README.md

 ## Limitations

 - **YOLO fallback**: when no animals are detected by YOLO, the full image is classified as a whole and only one pet can be tagged per photo
-- **Polling only**: photos are processed within 5 minutes of upload, not instantly
+- **Polling interval**: new photos are picked up on the next background poll cycle (default every 5 minutes), not instantly

 ## Troubleshooting